Brynn's early life was magical, but her love of adventure and the unknown soon took her down darker paths. Destination: Enlightenment.

 Santeria uses a lot of animal sacrifice and blood in its rituals.

 Also unlike Voodoo, you must join a community and be initiated before you are truly considered a Santeria.
 Followers gather in each others' homes to worship.
-There is nothing to stop you from becoming a solitary practitioner of Santeria, but unlike most other alternative faiths, you will need to know and gain the trust of someone in the Santeria community and be initiated before you are allowed to participate in ritual with other practitioners.
+There is nothing to stop you from becoming a solitary practitioner of Santeria, but unlike most other alternative faiths, you will need to know and gain the trust of someone in the Santeria community and be initiated before you are allowed to participate in rituals with other practitioners.

 If the traditional gods and goddesses just don't appeal to you, you should check out some of the following sites and research your extraterrestrial roots!